 If you decide to use a website translation service provider and have your content translated by professional linguists, you’ll need to find an agency for your site that knows your industry well.
 Also bear in mind that you’ll need to be fully involved with the agency and the translation project to ensure that any translated content, including existing and new content, meets the needs of your audience.

-That means involving project managers from within your team from the start.
+That means involving project managers from within your team from the start and liaising with the account manager for the translation agency.
 This is essential as there might be different departments within your company that you’ll need to involve and get content signed off from.
-This will avoid any unexpected issues in the long run.
+This will avoid any unexpected issues in the long run and smoothen your workflow as much as possible.

 You’ll be fully responsible for providing all the content that needs to be translated to the translation agency in the form of a word or excel document – you can’t simply give them the URL of your website.
 This can also lead to missing parts of your website that need translating, for example, pages not linked in your navigation or within your footer or even just text in your footer.

 It’s then necessary to put in place a content management process for monitoring quality and checking any translated content given back to you from your translation agency.
-If you or your website’s content manager don’t speak the target languages, you may need to hire a multilingual editor or content manager to assist with this and ensure quality.
+Generally, translation companies will also include a further layer of proofreading to ensure maximum accuracy, so you’ll also need to factor this into your timeframe.

 Setting clear timescales and expectations and keeping the lines of communication open with your translation agency will help things run smoothly and shorten the turnaround time.

-Don’t forget that once the initial integration is done, you’ll need to identify ongoing translation work, either updates to existing content or new content.
+Don’t forget that once the initial integration is done, you’ll need to identify ongoing translation work, such as updates to existing content or new content you progressively add (something that’s particularly laborious for ecommerce stores).

-As you can imagine, the cost of hiring professional website translation services can end up being quite steep.
+As you can imagine, the cost of hiring professional website translation services can end up being quite steep and will depend on how many target languages you’re aiming to add to your site.

-In this case, instead of relying on a service like Google Translate, you’ll get better results with a dedicated WordPress multilingual plugin like Weglot which uses a host of different machine translation providers (based on language pair) and allows you to manually edit the automated translations.
+In this case, instead of relying on a service like Google Translate, you’ll get better results with a dedicated WordPress multilingual plugin like Weglot which uses a host of different machine translation providers (based on language pair) and allows you to manually edit the translations to give you accurate translations with minimal translation management.

-The website content translation phase will be quicker and seamless if you choose a machine translation like Weglot – that’s because Weglot automatically detects all the content on your website and translates it for you.
+The website content translation phase will be quicker and seamless if you choose a website translation service like Weglot – that’s because Weglot automatically detects all the content on your website and translates it for you.
 You don’t need to handle the manual process of swapping files to translate with your translation agency, nor have the worry of not detecting all the content from your website.
 Forget copying-pasting and re-copying and re-pasting!
-But how does Weglot really work?
-Read on to find out.

 The second step of website translation is taking your translated content and importing it into your website so you can start doing business all over the world.

-If you’ve gone down the professional services translation route and hired a translator so you can have separate content for different territories, you’ll need to set those up — manually (copying and pasting!).
+If you’ve gone down the professional services translation route and hired a translator so you can have separate content for different territories, you’ll need to set those up — manually (copying and pasting!) – not an option for a fast turnaround.

 Taking care of the technical stuff